sp301415/ringo-snark/README.md

-<h1 align="center">RLWE-PIOP</h1>
+<h1 align="center">Cyclone</h1>
 <p align="center">A Zero-Knowledge PIOP Toolkit for Ring-LWE Relations</p>

 > [!IMPORTANT]
 > This library is under construction!

-**rlwe-piop** is a Go library that offers efficient and simple API for proving relationships commonly used in lattice-based cryptosystems.
+**Cyclone** is a Go library that offers efficient and simple API for proving relationships commonly used in lattice-based cryptosystems.

 This library consists of two parts: